pacs-course/pacs-examples/Examples/src/IntegerOverflow/README.md

 #Integer overflow/underflow#

 Integer overflows and underflows produce unwanted results.
 And they cannot be detected!
-Normally is not a problem... but beware!
+Beware!

 The nastier case is with unsigned integers.
-If you by mistake subtract to an insigned integer a value greater than its value... well you get an insigned integer whose value is certainly not what you expected.
+If you by mistake subtract to an unsigned integer a value greater than that of the insigned integer ... well you get an insigned integer whose value is certainly not what you expected.

-A classic example of this mistake is when you for some reason want to loop in an apposite direction a vector and you do something like
+A classic example of this mistake is when you for some reason want to loop a vector in reverse direction and you do something like

 ```
 for (std::size_t i=v.size()-1;i>=0u;--i){